EasyRL4Rec: An Easy-to-use Library for Reinforcement Learning Based Recommender Systems: The Library-EasyRL4Rec

 \subsection{Policy}

-The \texttt{Policy} module applies a reinforcement learning algorithm to select the optimal action based on the current state.
+The \texttt{Policy} module applies a RL algorithm to select the optimal action based on the current state.
 We implement this module by extending RL policies in the Tianshou~\cite{tianshou}, incorporating the following tailored designs for recommendation scenarios.

 Firstly, we support both discrete and continuous action-based policies.
-Given that items in RSs are discrete and more suitable for discrete action-based policies, EasyRL4Rec includes a mechanism to convert continuous actions to discrete items, supporting continuous action-based policies.
+Given that items in RSs are discrete and better suited for discrete actions, we include a mechanism to convert continuous actions to discrete items, supporting continuous action-based policies.
 Secondly, we customize policies by encoding the state via \texttt{StateTracker} since states cannot be directly obtained from environments.
 These encoded state embeddings are optimized simultaneously with policies.
 Thirdly, we introduce a \textit{Remove Recommended Items} option when interacting with environments, addressing the common need for multi-round recommendation.
 This feature is implemented by adding a mask for logits.

 Policies supported by EasyRL4Rec can be categorized as follows:

 \begin{itemize} \item \textbf{Batch RL}: Learn policies from offline logs collected in advance, also known as OfflineRL.
 EasyRL4Rec supports classical batch RL algorithms, including BCQ~\cite{DiscreteBCQ-fujimoto2019benchmarking}, CQL~\cite{CQL-kumar2020conservative}, and CRR~\cite{CRR-wang2020critic}. \item \textbf{Model-free Off-policy RL}: Learn from trajectory data generated by a different policy.
 Classic algorithms such as DQN~\cite{DQN-mnih2013playing}, C51~\cite{C51-bellemare2017distributional}, DDPG~\cite{DDPG-lillicrap2015continuous}, and TD3~\cite{TD3-fujimoto2018addressing} have been included in EasyRL4Rec. \item \textbf{Model-free On-policy RL}: Learn from trajectory data generated by the current policy being learned.
 EasyRL4Rec supports algorithms like PG~\cite{REINFORCE-williams1992simple}, A2C~\cite{A2C}, PPO~\cite{PPO-schulman2017proximal}, etc. \end{itemize}